Director of Global Cancer Disparity Initiatives

 As a surgeon with specialty training in surgical oncology, I care for people with benign and malignant (cancerous) diseases of the liver, gallbladder, bile ducts, and pancreas, as well as cancers that have spread to the liver from the colon.

-I am one of seven board-certified surgeons at Memorial Sloan Kettering who specialize in treating these diseases, and together we perform between 800 and 1,000 cancer-related operations every year.
+I am one of seven board-certified surgeons at Memorial Sloan Kettering who specialize in treating these diseases.
+Together we perform between 800 and 1,000 cancer-related operations every year.
 One unique aspect of care at MSK is that patient cases are discussed at weekly meetings of our Hepatopancreatobiliary Disease Management Team, which is made up of world leaders in surgery, medical oncology, radiation oncology, radiology, gastroenterology, nursing, and other specialties, to provide the very best, individualized care for our patients.

-One of my main goals as a surgeon is to find more-effective ways to remove liver and pancreas tumors through techniques that are considered “minimally invasive” – so that the physical stress on the patient and, related, the amount of time it takes for my patients to recover from an operation can both be reduced.
+One of my main goals as a surgeon is to find more-effective ways to remove liver and pancreas tumors through techniques that are considered minimally invasive.
+This helps reduce the physical stress on patientz and the amount of time it takes for them to recover from an operation.
 Advances in laparoscopic and robotic surgical approaches have helped make this happen, and many of these techniques were originally developed at MSK.
-My colleagues and I continue to look for more and better ways to reduce the stress on our patients from surgery, including using heat and cold to kill tumors through an approach called image-guided ablation.
+I use both robotic and laparoscopic approaches to treat many liver, gallbladder, and pancreas tumors.
+My colleagues and I also continue to look for more and better ways to reduce the stress on our patients from surgery, including using heat (ablation) and electricity (irreversible electroporation) to kill tumors through an approach called image-guided ablation.

 In addition to my patient care responsibilities, I have directed exciting clinical trials examining methods for quickly determining the stage of pancreatic cancer, identifying genetic signatures of colorectal cancer to create genetic scoring systems, and using an image-guided 3-dimensional liver modeling system to improve outcomes of liver surgery.
 I have also written multiple book chapters and many papers on topics related to treating tumors of the liver, bile ducts, gallbladder, and pancreas, and given lectures internationally.

-- Clinical Expertise: Benign and Malignant Disease of the Liver, Bile Ducts, and Gallbladder; Pancreatic Cancer; General Surgical Oncology; Minimally Invasive Laparoscopic and Robotic Surgery; Ablation Therapy
+- Clinical Expertise: Benign and Malignant Disease of the Liver, Bile Ducts, and Gallbladder; Pancreatic Cancer; Pancreas Cysts; Adrenal Tumors; Gastrointestinal Neuroendocrine Tumors; General Surgical Oncology; Minimally Invasive Laparoscopic and Robotic Surgery; Ablation Therapy

 - Languages Spoken: English